ABOUT THIS STUDY

 2. Diagnostic of metastatic or locally advanced non-resectable TNBC.

 3. Patient that have received up to two previous lines of therapy for metastatic TNBC and failed to last treatment.
 Previous treatments can be of any nature (chemotherapy, immunotherapy, antiangiogenics, experimental therapy, etc.).
+Women with known BRCA1/BRCA2 germline mutations must have received a platinum based treatment or treatment with a PARP inhibitor.

 4. Availability of tumor tissue for ERK and CDK4/6 testing is mandatory prior to study inclusion, preferably obtained after last treatment or the most recent sample as possible (from metastatic site or first diagnosis according to sample availability).
 If the patient has not a tumor sample available prior to study inclusion, the patient will not be allowed to participate in the study.